catzsy/AWS-SAA-C02-Course/README.md

 1. On-Demand Self-Service: Provision and terminate using a UI/CLI without human interaction.
 2. Broad Network Access: Access services over any networks on any devices using standard protocols and methods.
+Example: Http, Https.
+If you need to visit a data center, or vendor facility, or if you need a private network link to access your environment, then it's not cloud
-3. Resource Pooling: Economies of scale, cheaper service.
+3. Resource Pooling: Economies of scale, cheaper service.- there's a sense of location independence, no control or knowledge over the exact location of the resources(although they can indicate a general region).
+Resources are pooled to serve multiple consumers using a multi-tenant model
-4. Rapid Elasticity: Scale up and down automatically in response to system load.
+4. Rapid Elasticity: Scale up and down automatically in response to system load. the client cannot overprovision and under provision. the provider handles the capacity provisioning.
-5. Measured Service: Usage is measured.
+5. Measured Service: Usage is measured, monitored and reported.
 Pay only for what you consume.

 ### 1.1.1.
 Public vs Private vs Multi Cloud